 - Let decorated cookies rest flat and uncovered for about 2 hours or until icing firms up.

 - You can make the cookie dough and freeze it for up to three months.
 Baked (undecorated) cookies can be stored in the freezer for up to four weeks.
 Baked and decorated cookies can be stored in airtight containers for up to 2 weeks.
-Place waxed paper between layers of cookies.
+Place waxed paper between layers of cookies to prevent them from sticking to each other.

 A Taste of History with Your Gingerbread?